AddonAve/RollControl/README.md

 ## Release Notes

+**Version 2.0.4**
+	1. Will not roll while idle and moving.

 **Version 2.0.2**
-1. Modified text in display overlay
+	1. Modified text in display overlay.

 **Version 2.0.0**
-1. Crooked Cards can now be set to use with Roll 1 or Roll 2
+	1. Crooked Cards can now be set to use with Roll 1 or Roll 2.
-2. Crooked Cards status for Roll 1 or Roll 2 is now shown in the display overlay
+	2. Crooked Cards status for Roll 1 or Roll 2 is now shown in the display overlay.
-3. Fixed the calculation for Bolter's Roll
+	3. Fixed the calculation for Bolter's Roll.

 ## Features